 The current situation in respect of fair and free access to legal representation in the most complex situations portrays a picture which is shameful and unjust.
 Which is ironic given the mantra that we are a society which purports to hold the welfare of children as paramount; we are prepared to leave children’s futures in the balance and by leaving parents to struggle with do it yourself advocacy..
 The Gard case has received global attention.
 In other jurisdictions professionals and the public look to the English legal system as an example of a fair, free and just approach which preserves and respects natural justice for children and their families.
 This case highlights a system that is in crisis and there must be an urgent review of legislation.

 Professor Kim Holt

 Barrister, Head of Department, Northumbria University

+Dr Nancy Kelly

+Associate Professor in Social Psychology and Social Work, Northumbria University

 kim.holt@northumbria.ac.uk